thabotswana/English-garden-book/LeafAndMortar-EnglishGardens.md

 ![Calluna vulgaris](3.jpg)

-*Calluna vulgaris, or known more commonly as heather, is a wonderful species for use along garden paths.*
+*Calluna vulgaris, more commonly as heather, is a wonderful species for use along garden paths.*